playfulprogramming/playfulprogramming/content/blog/what-is-react-suspense-and-async-rendering/index.md

 > **A note about async server components**
 > Something to keep in mind is that while normal React Server Components can use _some_ Hooks (`useId`, `useSearchParams`, etc) [async server components cannot use **any** hooks of any kind.](https://github.com/acdlite/rfcs/blob/first-class-promises/text/0000-first-class-support-for-promises.md#async-server-components-cannot-contain-hooks)

+# Conclusion

+In this article, we took a look at React's official solutions for async rendering behavior.
+This is great to see the team make strides in this area; I think most apps are going to end up utilizing these heavily.

+However, this is only half of the story for React's async support.
+Next up, we'll talk about React Server Actions, which enables the client to make RPC-like calls back to the server and execute server code for us.

+Can't wait to talk about what you learned about?
+[Join our Discord and tell us what you think about the Suspense API](https://discord.gg/FMcvc6T)!